If you live in Florida, you’ll quickly learn that your home may require a mound septic system.

 A sand mound system helps provide an elevated area for groundwater to get pumped to when a drainfield would otherwise fail from saturation due to its proximity to the water table.
 Furthermore, Florida’s legislation has particular requirements about which properties or businesses require a mound system based on the degree of separation between the drainfield and the highest point of the water table.
 The combination of protecting our state’s aquifer and the fact that a drainfield would fail without implementing a mound system informs the requirement for a mound system from property to property.

 Any homeowner in this category should expect their septic system installation to be $3,000 – $4,000 more to account for the mound extension.
-If you’re unsure, an inspection will illuminate your property’s requirements, which you’ll ultimately need to understand as you go through the permitting process.
+If you’re unsure, an inspection will illuminate your property’s unique requirements, which you’ll need to understand as you go through the permitting process.

 How does a sand mound system work?